off-by-some/homeworld/docs/README.md

 homeworld module path
 ```

-Resource-creation commands require module installation context.
-They are called from an install hook. `state bind`, `repo update`, path queries, and generation operations are ordinary runtime commands you can run at any time.
+Resource-creation commands are meant to run from a module's install hook. `state bind`, `repo update`, path queries, and generation operations are normal runtime commands you can run yourself.

 The old top-level `rollback`, `generations`, `gc`, and `path` forms fail with migration guidance.